johnanvik/devops-colouring/Sprint 1/Developer.md

 1. As a development team, select a request from the “Market” and change the status to "Development - Team <#>"
 1. Create a new issue with the URL from the selected issue for completing one item in the batch
    - Click "Add item" at the bottom of the "Development - \<Team Number>" column to create a new issue.
+   - Enter the name of the product (i.e. the title of the issue your team selected)
-   - Enter a description of how you plan to complete the drawing (e.g. "Blue Dog")
+   - Add " - <Description> where <Description> says how you plan to complete the drawing (e.g. "Puppy - Blue Spots")
-   - Copy the URL for the drawing into the issue's "Description" textbox.
+   - Press "Enter"
    - Click "Create"
+1. Copy the URL for the drawing to the issue
+   - Click on the issue in "Development - Team <#>"
+   - Copy the URL
+   - Close the issue
+   - Click on your issue
+   - Click on the three dots at the top right of the description textbox.
+   - Select "Edit"
+   - Paste the URL into the "Description" textbox.
+   - Click "Save"
 1. Assign the created issue to yourself.
-   - Click on the newly created issue in the "Development - \<Team Number>" column
    - Click "Assign yourself" in the "Assignees" section on the right-side of the issue screen.
+1. Label the issue with the Batch Size, Price and Team number.
+   - Click the gear to the right of "Labels" on the right size of the window.
+   - Select the correct price label.
+   - Select the correct batch size label.
+   - Select your team's number.
+   - Click outside the label selection box to close it.
+1. Close the issue window.
+1. Wait for the start of the sprint.

 ## Sprint Execution
 1. Complete your assigned issue(s).